Carly-Jane/Wind_Energy_Project/README.md

 # Project Outline / Scenario:
 You are a data engineer for a New-Energies Company.
 The company is exploring posible future wind energy oportunities in VIC and NSW, Australia.
-This company wants to understand potential future outages, what could cause them, and what financial impact they would have.
+This company wants to understand potential future outages, and some of the factors that may cause them.
 For this analysis, they will require data on a multitude of factors, including:

-* expected energy outputs,
+* expected energy outputs
-* outage hisotoy in similar plants in the area,
+* outage hisotoy in similar plants in the area
-* types of weather event in the area
+* weather events in the area

 You have been asked to create the dataset, and provide a comprehensive report of the ETL process, including:
 * The sources of data that you extracted from (a minimum of 2 is required, and you must include how the data was formatted (CSV, JSON, pgAdmin 4, etc)).